Skip navigation

 • What is each medicine supposed to do?

 Lifestyle habits.
-Be honest about your habits, your provider will not judge you.
+Be honest about your habits, your provider should not judge you.
 Alcohol and drugs can interfere with medicines or cause certain symptoms.
 Tobacco use puts you at risk for a number of health problems.
-Your provider needs to know about all of your habits in order to best treat you.
+Your provider needs to know about all of your habits to best treat you.

 Symptoms.
 Share your notes about your symptoms.
 Ask your provider: